 This video is all about this trope and how it applies to video games.

-As does this one.
+As is this one.
 Though it's more about video games in general than just people in said games.
 Skip to 3:30 to get to the part actually about the Uncanny Valley.

 In The Sims 2, you can change the parameters of character's faces, often causing this effect.